aliro-access-control/aliro-actuator/patchnotes.md

 * Fixes to the installation of the nfc drivers
 * Moved dependencies from default to dev to speedup build
 * Can select expected_response and request_access_credentials for handle_auth1
-* Private keys can now also be created with DER encoded bytes
+* Private keys can now also be created with DER encoded bytes and raw bytes
 * User device handle functions check the ins of the command, to prevent partial handling

 ## V0.1.2